lifebottle/lifebottle.github.io/projects/ndx/ndx-sidequestguide.md

 ---

-## [SQ79] Contract with the Spirit 3 (精霊と契約3)
+## [SQ79] Pact with the Spirits 3 (精霊と契約3)
  **📅 Timing**: Act 3, Chapter 20
  **📍 Location**: -
- **✅ Condition**: After completing SQ31 "Contract with the Spirit 1," and SQ33 "Mystery of Forbidden Magic," if you talk to the demon in the demon realm with the corresponding contract item, you can re-fight by selecting "Fight Again" and make a contract by selecting "Make a Contract" (if this condition is not met, only a rematch is possible).
+ **✅ Condition**: After completing SQ31 "Pact with the Spirit 1," and SQ33 "Mystery of Forbidden Magic," if you talk to the demon in the demon realm with the corresponding pact item, you can rematch by selecting "Fight Again" and make a pact by selecting "Make a Pact" (if this condition is not met, only a rematch is possible).
 If you win the rematch, the spirit will disappear, but he will reappear if you exit to the World Map once.

- **📝 Step**: In the Cavern of Burning Sands location, obtain the "Ebony," and after completing SQ33 "Mystery of Forbidden Magic," make a contract with Flamberge in the Linchpin of the Lord of Fire after Act 3, Chapter 20.
+ **📝 Step**: In the Cavern of Burning Sands location, obtain the "Ebony," and after completing SQ33 "Mystery of Forbidden Magic," make a pact with Flamberge in the Linchpin of the Lord of Fire after Act 3, Chapter 20.
  **🎁 Reward**: Dio learns Flamberge (upon winning the rematch, "Flamberge").

- **📝 Step**: In Temple of Darkness location, obtain the "Mercury," and after viewing 33 "Mystery of Forbidden Magic," make a contract with Fenrir Beast using in the Cornerstone of the Ice Wolf after Act 3, Chapter 20.
+ **📝 Step**: In Temple of Darkness location, obtain the "Mercury," and after viewing 33 "Mystery of Forbidden Magic," make a pact with Fenrir Beast using in the Cornerstone of the Ice Wolf after Act 3, Chapter 20.
  **🎁 Reward**: Dio learns Fenrir Beast (upon winning the rematch, "Vorpal Sword").

- **📝 Step**: Obtain the "Coral" from SQ73 "Tarlow X," and after completing SQ33 "Mystery of Forbidden Magic," make a contract with Ishrantu in the Wayland Plains after Act 3, Chapter 20.
+ **📝 Step**: Obtain the "Coral" from SQ73 "Tarlow X," and after completing SQ33 "Mystery of Forbidden Magic," make a pact with Ishrantu in the Wayland Plains after Act 3, Chapter 20.
  **🎁 Reward**: Dio learns Ishrantu (upon victory in rematch, "Bursting Research Material")

- **📝 Step**: Obtain the "Ivory" from Glimmer Spire, and after completing SQ33 "Mysteries of Forbidden Magic," make a contract with Jestona in Loki Research Center Cavern after Chapter 20.
+ **📝 Step**: Obtain the "Ivory" from Glimmer Spire, and after completing SQ33 "Mysteries of Forbidden Magic," make a pact with Jestona in Loki Research Center Cavern after Chapter 20.
  **🎁 Reward**: Dio learns Jestona, Seven Books of Hsan.

- **📝 Step**: Obtain the "Marble" from the Crystal Valley of Judgment, and after completing SQ33 "Mysteries of Forbidden Magic," make a contract with Big Eye in the Glitnir Mountain after Act 3, Chapter 20.
+ **📝 Step**: Obtain the "Marble" from the Crystal Valley of Judgment, and after completing SQ33 "Mysteries of Forbidden Magic," make a pact with Big Eye in the Glitnir Mountain after Act 3, Chapter 20.
  **🎁 Reward**: Dio learns Big Eye (upon victory in rematch, "Burst Magic Spell Book")

- **📝 Step**: After obtaining the "Emerald" in SQ46 "Roleplayer's Job 4," and after making a contract with all spirits and demons except Pluto, make a contract with Pluto in Norfi's Cave.
+ **📝 Step**: After obtaining the "Emerald" in SQ46 "Roleplayer's Job 4," and after making a pact with all spirits and demons except Pluto, make a pact with Pluto in Norfi's Cave.
 Note that rematches are possible from the start of Act 3.
  **🎁 Reward**: Dio learns Pluto, F. Ninety-Nine, titles "The Man Who Controls the Demon World," "Master of Monsters," medal "Spirit Complete" (when winning a rematch, "Fallen Magic Spell Book")